eemeli/yaml-docs/source/includes/documents.md

 # Documents

-In order to work with YAML features not directly supported by native JavaScript data types, such as comments and non-string keys, `yaml` provides the `YAML.Document` API.
+In order to work with YAML features not directly supported by native JavaScript data types, such as comments, anchors and aliases, `yaml` provides the `YAML.Document` API.

 ## Parsing Documents